 Nonprofits can provide a great service by encouraging their staff, board members, volunteers, and the people they serve to check out their ballots before voting.
-While the Presidential election gets the most media attention, voters will be choosing dozens of elected officials this fall.
-North Carolina’s ballot includes choices for Governor, Council of State (the nine statewide officials who direct various state agencies), a U.S. Senator, our 13 members of the U.S. House of Representatives, our 50 state senators and 120 state representatives, three NC Supreme Court justices, several state judges, county board members, school board members, and soil and water conservation district supervisors.
+Voters will be choosing dozens of elected officials this year.
+North Carolina’s ballot includes choices for a U.S. Senator, our 14 members of the U.S. House of Representatives, our 50 state senators and 120 state representatives, two NC Supreme Court justices, four NC Court of Appeals judges, several state judges, county board members, school board members, and soil and water conservation district supervisors.

 Can a nonprofit encourage people to register to vote?

 Definitely, as long as the organization isn’t encouraging them to affiliate with a particular political party.
 In fact, nonprofits are among the most effective messengers encouraging voter registration since they have the trust of their donors, volunteers, staff, and communities.

 Can a nonprofit coordinate with another organziation on rides to the polls?